Jenkins MCP server

 Stats

-The Jenkins Server MCP provides a standardized interface for AI assistants to interact with Jenkins CI/CD servers.
-Through this protocol, you can check build statuses, trigger builds, and retrieve build logs from Jenkins using a simple API.
+The Jenkins Server MCP provides a Model Context Protocol server that enables AI assistants to interact with Jenkins CI/CD servers.
+It allows checking build statuses, triggering builds, and retrieving build logs through a standardized interface, making it easier to integrate Jenkins operations into AI workflows.

 Installation